 - Meanwhile, in a small bowl, beat cream until it begins to thicken.
 Add sugar; beat until soft peaks form.

 - To serve, split shortcakes in half.
-Spread bottom halves with lemon-butter mixture.
-Cover with strawberries and tops of shortcakes.
-Top with whipped cream.
+Top bottoms with whipped cream and strawberries.
+Spread tops with lemon-butter mixture; place over strawberries.
 Yield: 4 servings.

 Originally published as Strawberry Lemon Shortcake in Cooking for 2 Summer 2006, p60